 For something more conventional, Billie Eilish’s Bury A Friend sounds decent, though not much better than that.
 The thumping bassline is certainly present (as much as we can expect from a product like this), but it lacks definition and sounds a bit soft.
 Thankfully, the bass isn’t too overbearing, so vocals remain clear and distinct.

 Oppo’s Find X5 Pro is a solid device in most ways.
 It's packed with features, user friendly software and it provides an enjoyable, if not mind blowing visual performance.
 However, it's marred by an audio experience that’s easily surpassed by the class leaders.

-An iPhone 13 Pro Max costs roughly the same money and features fantastic sound and picture quality, as well as an equally solid build and feature set, and the Sony Xperia 1 III is another great option if you prioritise picture and sound quality.
-You might also want to consider waiting for the Xperia 1 IV, which is just around the corner and could be even better.
+An iPhone 14 Pro Max costs roughly the same money and features fantastic sound and picture quality, as well as an equally solid build and feature set, and the Sony Xperia 1 IV is another great option if you prioritise picture and sound quality.

 Still, if you’re determined to go with an outsider choice for your next phone and sound quality isn’t much of a priority, the Oppo Find X5 Pro is certainly worth a look.

 - Features 5

 Read our review of the iPhone 14 Pro Max

 Also consider the Samsung Galaxy S22 Ultra